 February 7, 2001

 Destiny, the U.S. Laboratory module, becomes part of the station.
-Destiny continues to be the primary research laboratory for U.S. payloads.
+The lab—that increased onboard living space by 41%—continues to be the primary research laboratory for U.S. payloads.

 U.S. Lab Module Recognized as Newest U.S. National Laboratory